I’m standing in line waiting to pay at the store, and I can hear the cashier asking each customer ahead of me, “Would you like to make a $2 donation?”

 What matters to me the most is knowing a bit more about how my donation will be used to make a difference.
 As a donor, transparency is key.

-In order to increase the transparency of donations, your nonprofit or charity needs to elevate your online fundraising campaigns.
+In order to increase the transparency of donations, your nonprofit or charity needs to elevate its online fundraising campaigns.
 This translates to setting up a designated fundraising page for each initiative, tracking donations along the way, and sharing where you are allocating this donation money—arguably the most important part.

 We discuss 5 ways on how you can take kick your online fundraising campaigns up a notch: